 Similarly to registration events, the Sensu backend can create and process a deregistration event when the Sensu agent process stops.
 You can use deregistration events to trigger a handler that updates external CMDBs or performs an action to update ephemeral infrastructures.
 To enable deregistration events, use the deregister flag and specify the event handler using the deregistration-handler flag.
-You can specify a deregistration handler per agent using the deregistration-handler backend configuration flag.
+You can specify a deregistration handler per agent using the deregistration-handler agent flag or by setting a default for all agents using the deregistration-handler backend configuration flag.

 You can specify the agent configuration using a /etc/sensu/agent.yml file or using sensu-agent start command-line flags.
-See the example config file provided with Sensu at /usr/share/doc/sensu-go-agent-5.1.1/agent.yml.example.
+See the example config file provided with Sensu at /usr/share/doc/sensu-go-agent-5.4.0/agent.yml.example.
 Configuration provided via command-line flags overrides attributes specified in a configuration file.
 The agent loads configuration upon startup, so you must restart the agent for any configuration updates to take effect.